openql-org/q5mjs/docs/examples/frameworks/nuxtjs/02-hadamard-test/README.md

 ---

-*Built with ❤️ for quantum computing education*
+*Built with love for quantum computing education*